nschwake/tririga-mcp-server/README.md

-# TRIRIGA OSLC MCP Server
+# MREF OSLC MCP Server

 > ⚠️ **Work in Progress** - This project is under active development.
 Testing is not yet complete.
 Use at your own risk in production environments.

-A Model Context Protocol (MCP) server that provides AI assistants like Claude with direct access to IBM TRIRIGA's OSLC (Open Services for Lifecycle Collaboration) API, enabling intelligent facility management, work order creation, asset tracking, and location management through natural language.
+A Model Context Protocol (MCP) server that provides AI assistants like Claude with direct access to IBM MREF's OSLC (Open Services for Lifecycle Collaboration) API, enabling intelligent facility management, work order creation, asset tracking, and location management through natural language.

 ## 🎯 What It Does

-This MCP server exposes TRIRIGA's OSLC API as a collection of tools that Large Language Models can use to:
+This MCP server exposes MREF's OSLC API as a collection of tools that Large Language Models can use to:

-- **Query Resources**: Search for work tasks, locations, assets, people, and other TRIRIGA records
+- **Query Resources**: Search for work tasks, locations, assets, people, and other MREF records
 - **Create Records**: Generate work orders, tasks, and other records with proper workflow actions
 - **Update Records**: Modify existing records with state transitions and field updates
 - **Discover Schema**: Dynamically explore available resource types, fields, and capabilities
-- **Execute Workflows**: Trigger TRIRIGA workflow actions like "Create Draft", "Complete", "Retire"
+- **Execute Workflows**: Trigger MREF workflow actions like "Create Draft", "Complete", "Retire"
 - **Manage Locations**: Search buildings, floors, spaces, and navigate location hierarchies
 - **Track Assets**: Query and manage equipment, devices, and physical assets

-The LLM can interact with TRIRIGA using natural language - no need to know OSLC syntax, TRIRIGA internals, or API details.
+The LLM can interact with MREF using natural language - no need to know OSLC syntax, MREF internals, or API details.

 ## 🏗️ Architecture